evkx/evkx.github.io/content/technology/battery/batterypack/_index.md

 #### Cons 800 Volt package:

-**Limited charging infrastructure**: There are currently fewer public charging stations that support 800-volt charging, which means it may be harder to find places to charge your EV.
+**Limited charging infrastructure**: Fewer public charging stations currently support 800-volt charging, which means it may be harder to find places to charge your EV at full speed.

+For example, the largest charging network,  the Tesla Supercharger network, charges at a maximum of 500 Volts.
+Charging an 800-volt car on these chargers requires that the EV converts the charger voltage to 800 volts, and conversion typically limits the charging speed substantially.
+The manufacturers use Different techniques for this conversion.
+See the charging chapter for details.

 Here are some configuration examples